FREE SHIPPING OVER $299* (CONT US)

 These animal guides show up at various times in a person's life and reveal themselves in person, through dreams, or daily images.
 It is also important to note that you may encounter several different animal guides throughout your life.
 And keep in mind that oftentimes we do not choose our spirit animal guide, but rather, they choose us.

 Is the wolf making itself known to you?
 Do you ever just want to run off into the wilderness and forge your own path?
 Do you ever just feel like howling at the moon?
-If so, perhaps the wolf is guiding you to trust your intuition and encouraging you to get in touch with clear and heart-centered communication.
+If so, perhaps the wolf spirit animal is guiding you to trust your intuition and encouraging you to get in touch with clear and heart-centered communication.
 Wolves rely on their instincts for survival and are highly intuitive animals.
-Having one reveal itself to you, may be a reminder from the universe to listen to your inner self.
+Having one reveal itself to you may be a reminder from the universe to listen to your inner self.
 Wolves can encourage us to get still, sit in the silence, and listen to what the deepest parts of ourselves are trying to say.
 When we learn to trust our inner voice, we often find that the answer was inside of us all along, teaching us to have faith in ourselves.
 That by surrendering to our inner knowledge, we can navigate through any of life’s challenges and uncharted territories.
 All we need to do is have the courage to believe in ourselves and we too can have a deeper understanding of life's mysteries.

 Wolves are clever, extremely intelligent, and are excellent problem solvers.
 They live in packs and roam freely in the wild.
 They form strong bonds and are extremely loyal and protective, teaching us about the value of community.
 Despite popular belief, they are not aggressive animals and will only display hostile behavior if they or any member of their pack are threatened.
 As a spirit guide, they can teach us to stand up for what is right and provide support when we or those that we love are feeling vulnerable.
-Wolf shows us to stand strong, confident, and to step into fearlessness even when faced with uncertainty.
+The wolf spirit animal shows us how to stand strong, confident, and to step into fearlessness even when faced with uncertainty.

 A wolf’s howl can be heard as far away as 10 miles!
 And just like humans, wolves have their own distinct voice so that other wolves can recognize them.
 And being lucky enough to hear one of those howls is a reminder that deep down, we are all primitive in nature.
 And that if we were to strip away the comforts of the modern world that we have come to rely so heavily on, we are all really just wild, primal, and untamed beings at heart.